forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 * Heavily armored tanks are typical offensive equipment.
 They can sustain quite a lot of damage but are not that well suited to be hidden within buildings.

+Offensive equipment:
+* heavily armored: tanks and self propelled artillery,
+* airplane bombers,
-Offensive equipment: heavily armored tanks or artillery, airplane bombers, offensively used rockets (large numbers are required)
+* offensively used rockets (usually fairly large numbers are required)

+Defensive equipment:
+[in work]

+### Consideration on Territorial Rights and Integrity
+[in work]